Skip to main content

 Alibi Bookshop owners Jon Burchard and Karen Finlay have created a community around their store in Vallejo. | Courtesy Alibi Bookshop

-On Independent Bookstore Day, the Bay Area celebrates the wide variety of bookstore owners that work extra hard to provide the right mix of products and programming to their local customers.
+On Independent Bookstore Day, the Bay Area celebrates the wide variety of bookstore owners who work extra hard to provide the right mix of products and programming to their local customers.

 “It's a big commitment these days to invest in a book—both time-wise and money-wise—so it's very important to us to have customers walk out with a treasure,” says Finlay, who loves recommending titles to customers of the bookstore she and her husband Jon Burchard took over four years ago and transformed into a Downtown Vallejo destination.
 “I've had people yell out their car windows or stop me in the grocery store or the vet's office to tell me about how much they loved the book I recommended—it makes my whole day!”